SS Great Britain: From seabed to national treasure

 "I can't begin to describe the feeling of intense excitement that everyone felt," said Malcolm Macleod, a captain in the Royal Marines in 1970 and part of the salvage team.

-"Here we all were, 8,000 miles away from any support back home, using the wits of three or four quite brilliant people, with the ship coming up out of the water."'Danger and suspense'
+"Here we all were, 8,000 miles away from any support back home, using the wits of three or four quite brilliant people, with the ship coming up out of the water."

 Standing on the top deck of the now fully restored ship, Rhian Tritton, of the SS Great Britain Trust, remembers the story of the rescue.